aya49/202105_sfu_cmpt_127/labs/02/README.md

 ## Guide

 So far you have written programs that read their input from stdin using `scanf`.
 Another way to get data into a program is with program arguments.
-For example when we compile our progrmas, we use:
+For example when we compile our programs, we use:

 ```
 $ gcc main.c